Incident at the Gaoping Tombs: The coup d'état

-On 5 February 249, Cao Shuang and his brothers accompanied the emperor Cao Fang on a visit to the Gaoping Tombs (高平陵) to pay respect to the late emperor and Cao Fang's father, Cao Rui.
+On 5 February 249, Cao Shuang and his brothers accompanied the emperor Cao Fang on a visit to the Gaoping Tombs (高平陵) to pay respect to the late emperor and Cao Fang's adoptive father, Cao Rui.
 On that day, Sima Yi seized the opportunity to stage a coup d'état against his co-regent.
 He went to Yongning Palace to meet Empress Dowager Guo and ask her to remove Cao Shuang and his brothers from power.
 In the meantime, he ordered his eldest son Sima Shi to lead his troops to the palace gates.
 After meeting the empress dowager, Sima Yi went to the camp where Cao Shuang's troops were based.
 Yan Shi (嚴世), one of Cao Shuang's subordinates, prepared to fire an arrow at Sima Yi but his colleague Sun Qian (孫謙) stopped him and said, "We wouldn't know what will happen."
 This process repeated three times.

 Huan Fan, the Minister of Finance (大司農) and one of Cao Shuang's supporters, managed to escape from Luoyang and head to the Gaoping Tombs.
 When Jiang Ji, the Grand Commandant (太尉), told Sima Yi that the "bag of wisdom" (Huan Fan's nickname) was gone, Sima Yi replied that they did not need to worry because he knew that Cao Shuang would not heed Huan Fan's advice.
 Sima Yi then granted imperial authority to Gao Rou, the Minister over the Masses (司徒), appointed him as acting General-in-Chief (大將軍), ordered him to take command of Cao Shuang's troops.
 He also told Gao Rou, "You're now like Zhou Bo."
 He also appointed Wang Guan, the Minister Coachman (太僕), as acting Commandant of the Central Army (中領軍) and ordered him to seize command of the troops under Cao Shuang's brother Cao Xi (曹羲).